 - Vertuoline – Makes Espresso as well as Regular Drip coffee also

 Below are the more detailed differences between both –

 - OriginalLine only brews espresso whereas the Vertuoline brews regular coffee as well as espresso.

 - The former uses pump pressure brewing as in most of the espresso machines whereas the latter uses Centrifusion (Rapid Spinning) technology.

-- The Vertuoline machines use expensive line of capsules and there are no alternates to them as with the OriginalLine.
+- The Vertuoline machines uses an expensive line of capsules and there are no 3rd party capsules available as with the OriginalLine.

 - Vertuoline machines are usually expensive than those of OriginalLine.

 Generally, the cost of OriginalLine pod is between $.75 to $.85 and the Vertuoline pod is around $.95 to $1.20.
 This apparatus is costly when compared to that of regular drip brewers or an espresso machine but it’s often opted because of its simplicity and ease of use.